John Brown (abolitionist)

 In October 1859, Brown led a raid on the federal armory at Harpers Ferry, Virginia (which later became part of West Virginia), intending to start a slave liberation movement that would spread south; he had prepared a Provisional Constitution for the revised, slavery-free United States that he hoped to bring about.
 He seized the armory, but seven people were killed and ten or more were injured.
 Brown intended to arm slaves with weapons from the armory, but only a few slaves joined his revolt.
 Those of Brown's men who had not fled were killed or captured by local militia and U.S. Marines, the latter led by Robert E. Lee.
 Brown was tried for treason against the Commonwealth of Virginia, the murder of five men, and inciting a slave insurrection.
 He was found guilty of all charges and was hanged on December 2, 1859, the first person executed for treason in the history of the United States.

 The Harpers Ferry raid and Brown's trial, both covered extensively in national newspapers, escalated tensions that in the next year led to the South's long-threatened secession from the United States and the American Civil War.
 Southerners feared that others would soon follow in Brown's footsteps, encouraging and arming slave rebellions.
-He was a hero and icon in the North.
+He was widely viewed as a hero and icon in the North.
 Union soldiers marched to the new song "John Brown's Body" that portrayed him as a heroic martyr.
 Brown has been variously described as a heroic martyr and visionary, and as a madman and terrorist.